jonjoncronin/mapProject/README.md

 # Usage
 This Single Page Application can be deployed very simply on any web server.
-Copy the entirety of the repo and the directory structure to the root directory that the web server expects to serve to HTTP port 80 page requests.
+Pull the entirety of the repo and the directory structure to the root directory that the web server expects to serve to HTTP port 80 page requests.
+Typically index.html is the default home page that a web server will render/return for a the top level URL that a User may attempt to browse to.
 As the JavaScript to handle dynamic rendering of content and responding to User input is all included in the folders of the repo, a User only needs to be using a web browser that supports JavaScript.

+Additionally if one wanted to sample and open the app locally you could pull the entirety of the repo to your local machine and open the index.html with your favorite browser.